Asma-zubair/CareBloom/README.md

 Before receiving alerts, users must connect to the CareBloom WhatsApp Alert Service by following these steps:

-Join the Twilio WhatsApp Sandbox
+**Join the Twilio WhatsApp Sandbox**

-To activate alert messaging, send this message on WhatsApp:/n **join guide-being** to this number:
+To activate alert messaging, send this message on WhatsApp:

+**join guide-being**
+to this number:
 +1 415 523 8886

 **Enter Your WhatsApp Number**

 On the CareBloom frontend, enter your WhatsApp number (including the country code, e.g., +923XXXXXXXXX).

 Click “Send Message”